junxit/us-congress-bills-113/metadata.md

 - 2014-08-01 — Pursuant to clause 1(c) of Rule XIX, the Speaker announced that further proceedings were resumed on H.R.
 5230.
 - 2014-08-01 — Rules Committee Resolution H. Res.
 710 Reported to House.
 Provides for further consideration of H.R.
 5230 and for consideration of H.R.
 5272.
 Both bills are debatable for 1 hour.
 The amendments to H.R.
 5230printed in part A of the report shall be considered as adopted.
 The amendment to H.R.
 5272 printed in Part B of the report shall be considered as adopted.
 The rule provides for one motion to recommit with or without instructions for each measure.
 The rule amends section 2 of H.Res.
 700 to allow for motions to suspend the rules with respect to a measure addressing missile defense of Israel.
 - 2014-08-01 — The previous question was ordered pursuant to the rule. (consideration: CR H7228)
+- 2014-08-05 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-09-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 550.